 Good news is that you do not have to worry about the safety of your kids, because sedum succulent plants aren’t toxic, even to little children.
 What’s more, the bitter taste of sedum will quickly discourage the child from eating the plant.
 Children explore the world in their own means, and they may be tempted to try and bite one of the leaves.
 I can assure you though that once they do so, they will quickly stop and leave the plant as it is.

 However, it doesn’t mean that the plant cannot fall on kids, or that they cannot destroy it.
 In my opinion, the best thing you can do is to make sure that kids cannot reach the leaves or stems of the plants.
 Hanging planters (click on it to see my favorite choices on Amazon) can be a great idea.

-Are Sedums Poisonous to Cats?
+Are Sedums poisonous to cats?

-The good news is that sedum plants are non-toxic to animals including cats.
+I often receive this question from my readers & followers of this blog, since some of them have several cats at home, and they love them more than they do their plants.
+The good news is that sedum plants are non-toxic to cats as well.
 If you have cats and succulents at home, do not worry.
-Your cats are safe from sedum plants.
+Your beloved pets are completely safe in this case.

 Although sedums are non-toxic to dogs and other pets, there are instances when pets accidentally swallowed toxic succulents or plants.
 If this happens, do not hesitate to consult your pets with a veterinarian.